broadwayinc/skapi-documentation/api-reference/database/README.md

         };

         /**
+         * When unique ID is given, it will fetch the records referencing the given unique ID.
          * When record ID is given, it will fetch the records referencing the given record ID.
          * When user ID is given, it will fetch the records uploaded by the given user ID.
          */